In the News

 2015 Montana Legislature:

-All eyes are on Helena through April.
+All eyes are on Helena.
 Lobbyists Amy Seaman and Jill Feldhusan, with help from Amy Cilimburg and Jake Troyer, are running hard to protect our wildlife, habitats, clean water, clean air and opportunities for climate solutions.

 Our priority is helping to get a strong Sage Grouse Stewardship Act passed.
 Details here.